deeptestai/genai_tigs/README.md

 - **experiments** contains subfolders of four separate datasets, each with three different generative AI model-based folders.
 These folders consist of the script used to obtain the results reported in the paper.
 - **documentation** contains a quick installation guide and a detailed description about stable diffusion Models.
 - **generated_images** contains images generated from three different test input generators across four datasets: MNIST, SVHN, CIFAR10, and ImageNet, each with varying mutation levels (high and low).
-- **evaluation_results** This folder contains CSV files with the results of all research questions, including data from the MTurk study.
-Additionally, it provides CSV files that outline the mutation extent ranges for each model.
+- **evaluation_results** contains .csv files with the results for all research questions, including data from the MTurk study.
+Additionally, the csv_results and scripts folders contain .csv files and .py files, respectively, detailing the mutation extent ranges for each model.

  ## Getting Started to RUN GenAI-Tigs:
  ### STEP-1: Configure the environment: